mfractor/mfractor.github.io/docs/mfractor-professional.md

  * Include 1 year of maintenance for Professional features.
  * Include priority for feature requests and bug fixes.

+To purchase a license, head to

 To enquire about purchasing an MFractor Professional license, please email **hello@mfractor.com**.

 ## Renewing A Professional License

 When your license is about to expire, you can purchase a new license by contacting me at **hello@mfractor.com**.
-I will issue a new license for 366 + the period until your current license expires.
+We will issue a new license for 366 + the period until your current license expires.

 ## Refund Policy